-This winter Eloise Butler was again on the East Coast visiting her relatives, as had been her custom since she retired from teaching in 1911.
+This winter Eloise Butler was on the East Coast visiting her relatives, as had been her custom since she retired from teaching in 1911.
 Her residence was at 20 Murray Hill Rd, Malden, Mass.

-She had been physically weakened due in part to neuritis and then from burns received sometime this winter when a heating pad caught fire while she was sleeping.
+She had been physically weakened due in part to neuritis and then from burns received sometime that winter when a heating pad caught fire while she was sleeping.
 Her doctors advised her (3) that the burns would always be covered with scar tissue, not true skin, so they would always be somewhat uncomfortable.
 It would be difficult for her to due extensive planting in the future, which is why the scale of planting diminishes.
 She would get help from Martha Crone and two young neighborhood men, Lloyd and Leroy Teeuwen.
 Lloyd will return to this history in 1932 and '33'.

 Martha Crone preserved in her collection a Valentine card from Eloise sent from Malden this year (pdf).
 In late March Eloise returned to her rented quarters at the residence of John and Susan Babcock at 227 Xerxes Ave. from where she could walk to the Garden.